SAP-samples/teched2022-IN261/exercises/ex4/README.md

 1. In order to consumer messages from your queue, click on *Consume Messages*.
 If you would like to stop consuming later on, click *Stop Consuming*.

+2. In case there were events in your queue, they automatically get consumed.

 2. Go back to the SAP S/4HANA system and update your BusinessPartner.
 If everytging works, you should now receive the BusinessPartner.changed event in your Queue consumer.

 ## Summary